victinifan360/Otakuru-Public-Licenses/Otakuru-Public-License-Level 2-Attribution+Personal Use.md

 Remember that, following these conditions, you must attribute the author of the work as follows:

 "This work by [AUTHOR], is licensed under Otakuru public License Level 2, and has been used with permission”. (the space between brackets, replace it with the author's name and without the comas).

+### For licensors:

+If you want to use this license, you have to put a link to the license text clearly explaining that your work is licensed under this license.